 I don’t personally know this firm, but I found this example by searching through the FDA warning letters database: http://bit.ly/fda-warning-letter-search.
 The company received an FDA 483 with multiple inspection observations on November 4, 2010.
 The company was non-compliant in the following areas: CAPA (21 CFR 820.100), complaint handling (21 CFR 820.198), and design controls (21 CFR 820.30).
 The company responded to CDRH on November 23.
 This was 13 business days after the FDA 483 was received, and with FedEx shipping, it probably arrived at the FDA barely in time–November 29 (the Monday after Thanksgiving).

-The FDA warning letter was not issued for this example until April 6, 2011–almost exactly six (6) months from the date of the FDA 483 issuance.
+The FDA warning letter was not issued for this example until April 6, 2011–almost six (6) months from the date of the FDA 483 issuance.
 CDRH offices are ghost towns in December.
-Therefore, it was important for the company to contact CHRH early in November and identify an email address and contact to send documentation regarding the implementation of corrective actions.
+Therefore, it was important for the company to contact CHRH early in November to identify an email address and contact to send documentation regarding implementing corrective actions.
 The company could have revised the other two procedures in December and implemented all three procedures in December.
 Evidence of thorough implementation of corrections and corrective actions by email is often adequate to prevent FDA warning letters.

-For international firms, this is extremely important because a second warning letter for an international firm results in a warning letter with automatic detention (i.e., the company cannot import a product into the USA).
+This is extremely important for international firms because a second warning letter for an international firm results in a warning letter with automatic detention (i.e., the company cannot import a product into the USA).
 In this example, the second warning letter was issued on November 26, 2012 (http://bit.ly/fda-warning-letters-example2).

 #4 – Failure to remove objectionable marketing communications

 The FDA does not routinely visit companies that only manufacture Class 1 (i.e., low-risk) devices.
 However, they routinely visit companies that manufacture medium-risk, Class 2 devices.
 The FDA reviews websites and other marketing communications for marketing claims that are not within the scope of an issued 510k.
 Typically, the claims that are allowed are almost verbatim from 21 CFR (i.e., Title 21 Code of Federal Regulations).
-Therefore, many companies receive an FDA 483 indicating that they are claiming an indication for the use of which the device does not have clearance (i.e., a 510k) for.
-In these cases, the company is expected to remove the claims and/or submit a 510k.
-In these cases, often CDRH will wait a year or more before taking additional action to give the firm ample time to obtain clearance for the indications.
+Therefore, many companies receive an FDA 483 indicating that they are claiming an indication for the use of which the device does not have clearance (i.e., a 510k).
+The company is expected to remove the claims and/or submit a 510k in these cases.
+In these cases, CDRH will often wait a year or more before taking additional action to give the firm ample time to obtain clearance for the indications.
 Here is a link to an example of a warning letter of this type: http://bit.ly/fda-warning-letters-example3.

 #5 – Design controls are not implemented at all

-Design controls are the most common reason for the issuance of an FDA 483 (http://bit.ly/FY2013-483-Data-Analysis).
+Design controls are the most common reason for the issuance of an FDA 483 (483-Data-Analysis).
 If you read the blog, Medical Device Academy wrote on the data analysis of FDA 483 inspection observations issued in FY2013 by CDRH, and you may have wondered how design controls are the #1 most common FDA 483.
 Still, the highest individual clause reference is #8 [i.e., 21 CFR 820.30(i)].
-If you review this next warning letter example (http://bit.ly/fda-warning-letters-example4), it should become clear that some companies do not have a design control process implemented at all.
+Reviewing this next warning letter example (http://bit.ly/fda-warning-letters-example4), it should become clear that some companies do not have a design control process implemented.
 In this situation, the FDA investigator is likely to issue a separate FDA 483 against each of the required elements:

 - 21 CFR 820.30(e) – design reviews